wcm-io-devops/ansible-jenkins-service/README.md

     jenkins_service_restart_blocking_enabled: true

-Controls if the restart lockmechanism is active.
+Controls if the restart lock mechanism is active.
 Since the role may be duplicated through role dependencies this mechanism avoids multiple restart

     jenkins_service_restart_blocking_seconds: 2